-What is Etsy, and Why You Should Sell (and Buy) There
+What Is Etsy, and Why You Should Sell (And Buy) There

-What is Etsy?
+What Is Etsy?

-Why sell on Etsy?
+Why Sell on Etsy?

-In the past, most crafters and artisans sold their goods at fairs, open markets, and on consignment.
-While the Internet opened doors to reaching consumers beyond their local area, many craftsmen didn't want the hassle of setting up their own website, credit card processor or e-commerce platform in order to sell their goods online.
-While eBay and other e-commerce DIY sites helped, Etsy provided a marketplace specifically for crafters.
+In the past, most crafters and artisans sold their goods in person at fairs, open markets, and on consignment at local shops.
+While the Internet opened doors to reaching consumers beyond their local area, many crafters didn't want the hassle of setting up their own website, credit card processor, or e-commerce platform in order to sell their goods online.
+While eBay and other e-commerce DIY sites helped, Etsy provided a marketplace specifically for crafters to sell their goods.
+Plus, if you're selling downloadable items (i.e., printables), Etsy allows you to store the file on their platform, so buyers can download it immediately from within their Etsy account after the sale.

-Etsy allows each seller to set-up a customized online "shop" with full e-commerce capabilities by using its simple set-up wizard.
+Etsy allows each seller to set up a customized online "shop" with full e-commerce capabilities by using its simple setup wizard.
 It's easy, fast, affordable, and an effective way to reach consumers.

-How to start an Etsy home business
+How to Start an Etsy Home Business

 - Set up your Etsy account.
 Creating an Etsy account starts with selecting a username.
 Consider using a name that represents what you want to sell, while also keeping it open enough to expand your product line in the future.
-Next, fill in the account set-up fields that Etsy asks for.
+Next, fill in the account setup fields that Etsy asks for.
 Don't forget to read all the terms of service and policies.

 - When an item sells, pack it up and send it quickly.
-Like eBay, buyers can leave reviews about you as a seller and the quality of the product.
-If you're selling downloadable items (i.e. printables), Etsy allows you to store the file with it, so buyers can download it from within their Etsy account after the sale.
-For best ratings, provide professional customer service that includes information about how quickly the item is shipped and a way for the customer to get in touch with you if there is a problem.
+Like eBay, Etsy buyers can leave reviews about you as a seller and the quality of the product.
+For the best ratings, provide professional customer service that includes information about how quickly the item is shipped and a way for the customer to get in touch with you if there is a problem.